 - ¼ tsp liquid smoke (optional for smoky flavor; I skip for this recipe)

-- 2 tsp salt (kosher or sea salt; use half if using table salt)
+- 2 tsp kosher or sea salt (I use Diamond Crystal; use half for table salt)

 - 1 tsp freshly ground black pepper